HakiFedha/crypto-sheria-tracker/README.md

 ### Transparent

-The Sheria Index distinguishes between what laws formally state, how regulators interpret those laws, and how enforcement occurs in practice.
+The Crypto Sheria Tracker distinguishes between what laws formally state, how regulators interpret those laws, and how enforcement occurs in practice.

 ### Continuously Updated